joetjo/jopLauncher/README.md

 - add a way to add a specific process that do not map the pattern
 - add a way to add Game platform, check if running and allow to start them if not started
 - add a way to reference a local md file from a "common" folder
-- add a way to add an http link to store page
+- add a way to add a http link to store page
-- add a way to add an http link to external link ( tips soluce or whatever =
+- add a way to add a http link to external link ( tips soluce or whatever =
 - how to check and cancel ignored file
 - ui preference editor ( use GHSetup )